nherbaut/nherbaut.github.io/_pages/about.md

 ---

 I'm an Associate Professor in [Paris 1 Panthéon-Sorbonne](https://pantheonsorbonne.fr), in the [CRI lab](https://cri.pantheonsorbonne.fr/).
-I'm with the French Computer Science Learned Society ([Société Informatique de France](societe-informatique-de-france.fr/)) and an IEEE member.

 ## Where I come from